 This is a form of aggression caused by an overstimulated cat.
 This may occur when a cat sees out from a window another animal such as another cat or a dog and then suddenly attacks his owner or another pet.
 Such cats may be difficult to treat, many times requiring covering all windows and doors or placing the cat in a dark room to calm down.

 Many times right after taking a cat to the animal hospital, owners would call us because their other cat at home would start attacking the sick cat.
 This is a common instance, and it is due to the fact that the cat left at home is disturbed by the other cat's smell.
-Many times this was solved by bringing both cats at the hospital when one was sick or by passing a scented towel on both cats so they both smelled the same.
+Many times this was solved by bringing both cats to the hospital when one was sick or by passing a scented towel on both cats, so they both smelled the same.

-Some cats will tolerate being pet for a few minutes and then they will lash out when they get tired.
+Some cats will tolerate being petted for a few minutes, and then they will lash out when they get tired.
 In this case, it is very important to anticipate his behavior by reading physical cues suggesting he is about to lash out.
-Before reaching his intolerance point immediately put the cat down and give a treat.
+Before reaching his intolerance point, immediately put the cat down and give him a treat.
 Repeat by making the petting sessions longer.

-Your sweet cat may turn into a lion once she has hada litter of kittens.
-Most new mom's aggression regresses as the kittens age.
+Your sweet cat may turn into a lion once she has had a litter of kittens.
+Most new moms' aggression regresses as the kittens age.
 Try to keep her quiet and avoid disturbances.
 This is just a natural instinct to protect her babies.

-As seen there may be a multitude of causes for aggression in cats.
+As seen, there may be a multitude of causes for aggression in cats.
 The best course of action is to have all medical causes ruled out first and then deal with the behavioral issues.

-T-TOUCH for Calming Cats
+T-Touch for Calming Cats

 - Do Cats Have Good Memory?

 Can cats remember well?
 Learn how good a cat's memory is and what they are more likely to remember.